TheBobBob/BiomodelsCache/README.md

 This takes a string corresponding to the model ID (ex: `"BIOMD0000000002"`) and returns the SBML model as a string.
 This function calls the [BiomodelsStore repo](https://github.com/sys-bio/BiomodelsStore) to get the SBML model code.

+## Example usage
-A simple HTML/js webpage that uses the JavaScript client is here: [https://github.com/sys-bio/BiomodelsCache/tree/main/examples].
-See `example_usage.js` for the actual calls to the BioModels cache.
+- A simple HTML/js webpage that uses the JavaScript client is here: [https://github.com/sys-bio/BiomodelsCache/tree/main/examples].
+See `example_usage.js` for the actual calls to the JavaScript client and BioModels cache.
+- A more developed application is [MakeSBML](https://sys-bio.github.io/makesbml/) which translates Antimony to SBML and vice-versa.